MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/requestprocessing-rule-set--kmdf-.md

 ---
-title: RequestProcessing rule set (KMDF)
+title: RequestProcessing Rule Set (KMDF)
 description: Use these rules to verify that your driver correctly completes or cancels I/O request packets (IRP). ms.date: 05/21/2018
 ---